more powerful Evil people will make this situation better, right?

 Permalink

 Albà Estades works as a factor near the Westcrown docks; thankfully the local gang earns their protection money and none of his goods go missing during the riots.
 (He personally is also fine; he boards at a modest house, and was not targeted.
 The scar is from his unmourned father.)
-He is at his desk early like always, watching the mirror, last night's prices already written clearly on his slate.
+He is at his desk early like always, last night's prices already written clearly on his slate.
 When you work with wizards in Absalom, several hours to the East, you have to make concessions to their schedule, and his business rests on his reliability, even in the face of unforeseen events.

 Total: 10